The Town Council budgets a set amount each financial year to give as grant aid in support of local initiatives

 - give a grant to an organisation that receives an annual grant from the Council

-In 2018/19 the Town Council awarded grants to the following organisations -
+In 2022/23 the Town Council awarded Annual Grants to the following organisations -

 To find out more about obtaining a Council grant, read the grant policy document below and then return the application form and other required documents to the Town Clerk.